JordanSteeleGIT/Insurance-Emporium/README.md

 1. **What is wrong with the component you chose?**<br>
    There are two main issues that I identified with the cards on the products grid.<br>
-   1: The text on the current cards score a 2.88 for contrast due to the size of the text and the font color on the light blue background.<br>
+   1: The text on the current cards score a 2.88 for contrast due to the white text on the light blue background.
+Due to the text size on the card being small it fails to pass the WCAG standard for contrast. <br>
    2: The important part of the card is hidden from the user by a hover state

 2. **How will you improve it?**<br>